E-E-A-T for AI Visibility 2026: Build Trust Signals LLMs Can't Ignore

 Key Takeaways: E-E-A-T for AI Visibility

-- E-E-A-T is a prerequisite filter for AI visibility in 2026—without it, approximately 70% of content gets ignored by major LLMs.
+- E-E-A-T is a prerequisite filter for AI visibility in 2026.
+Without it, approximately 70% of content gets ignored by major LLMs.

 - Experience signals (firsthand data, case studies, original testing results) are the fastest-growing E-E-A-T factor for AI citations.

-- Author credentials with Person schema markup can double your mention rate on Claude and increase ChatGPT citations by 45%.
+- Author credentials with Person schema markup deliver a 110% citation lift on Claude specifically, and +45% on ChatGPT (Astiva, 1,247 brands, Q1 2026).

 - Trustworthiness requires schema markup, content transparency, and consistent NAP (Name, Address, Phone) data across the web.